ome/omero_search_engine/README.rst

 Quick Start
 ------------

-IDR Searcher is an API-only backend service.
+IDR searcher is an API-only backend service.
 All interactions with the system are performed through HTTP using standard REST methods.
 Data is exchanged in JSON format.

 The API supports the following request methods: